pragyy/cervical_cancer_analysis/README.md

 ## Model Evaluation

-For evaluating all the model I calculated the mean absolute error as it is the easiest to understand.
+For evaluating all the model I calculated the mean absolute error (MAE) as it is the easiest to understand.

 The K-nearest neighbour regression model far outperformed the other approaches on the test and validation sets.